 Child Welfare and Child Reintegration Centre - The Organization provides support in Sierra Leone for aid to young women, children and families suffering from extreme poverty and continued to provide primary financial support for the Child Reintegration Centre ("CRC") in Sierra Leone.
 The collaboration between the Organization and CRC offers direct services to children and families in one of the most impoverished regions of the world, and provides training, coaching and mentoring services to child welfare agencies in Sierra Leone and West Africa to change their service model to family support work.
 In Sierra Leone, illiteracy hovers between 60% and 70%, 60% live below the global poverty line of \$1.90 per day and poverty is the number one reason children are living on the street and do not go to school.
-Because of CRC programs, 654 children and 566 families were supported during 2022.
+Because of CRC programs, 1231 children under 18, 1457 young people in school, and 422 families were supported during 2023.
 CRC programming is family-centered, and community based, with a professional case management staff, and offers clients educational scholarships, access to medical care, and family strengthening services through counseling, parenting education, economic supports, community education and training.

-During 2022, the CRC hosted multiple educational and training seminars for provider organizations from West African countries on how to reintegrate children living without parental care or on the street into families and homes and traveled outside the borders of Sierra Leone in support of collaborations.
-HCW professional staff traveled with CRC professional staff and provided remote support and curriculum for seminars.
+During 2023 the CRC hosted multiple educational and training seminars for provider organizations in Africa on how to reintegrate children living without parental care or on the street into families and homes and traveled outside the borders of Sierra Leone in support of collaborations.
+The Organization's professional staff traveled with CRC professional staff and provided remote support and curriculum for seminars.
 In addition to direct collaborative efforts in programs, the Organization supports training teams to assist CRC case managers' efforts to provide quality care that meets global standards, despite extreme low resource environments.

-Global Health and Mercy Hospital - The mission of Mercy Hospital ("Mercy") is to improve infant and maternal mortality rates in Sierra Leone by providing holistic, community-focused care, regardless of ability to pay.
-Mercy is a 50-bed facility with a trained and dedicated medical staff including a full-time doctor, a medical laboratory, a research laboratory, a fully stocked pharmacy on-site, a limb-fitting and rehabilitation center, an HIV/Aids clinic, and a surgical wing with two operating theatres.
-It is the first hospital to incorporate an electronic hospital management and patient records system in Sierra Leone.
-In 2022, Mercy Hospital and Mercy Outreach were able to provide medical and diagnostic services to 13,729 patients in Bo and 45 villages.
+Global Health and Mercy Hospital - The shared mission of Mercy UMC Hospital ("Mercy") and HCW is to improve infant and maternal mortality rates in Sierra Leone by providing holistic, community-focused care, regardless of ability to pay.
+Mercy is a 50-bed facility with a trained and dedicated medical staff including a full-time doctor, a medical laboratory, a research laboratory, a fully stocked pharmacy on-site, an HIV/Aids clinic, and a surgical wing with two operating theatres.
+In 2023, between malaria clinics (11,580), nutrition clinics (614), hospital admissions and hospital outpatient services (3623), aids clinics (599) and prenatal clinics (218) Mercy Hospital and Mercy Outreach were able to provide medical and diagnostic services to 16,634 patients in Bo and 45 villages.